percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --prepare

-   Makes :program:`xtrabackup` perform recovery on a backup created with :option:`xtrabackup --backup`, so that it is ready to use.
+   Makes :program:`xtrabackup` perform recovery on a backup created with :option:`--backup`, so that it is ready to use.
 See :ref:`preparing a backup <preparing_a_backup>`.

 .. option:: --print-defaults